The deadline to apply for an internship in the UNCSA Counseling Service is March 2 each year.

 The UNCSA Counseling Service center is accredited by the International Association of Counseling Services.
+Learn more about the internships:

-Students who are completing requirements for a Master's degree or Doctorate in Counselor Education, Mental Health Counseling, and Marriage and Family Therapy/Counseling* are eligible to apply.
+Students who are completing requirements for a master's degree or doctorate in Counselor Education, Mental Health Counseling, and Marriage and Family Therapy/Counseling* are eligible to apply.
 Applicants must submit a completed application form and two letters of recommendation.
 One letter must be from a graduate professor who can confirm the student's readiness for an internship experience.
 The other letter may be from an employer or supervisor who has knowledge of the student's current counseling skills.

 *Some states require that MFT/C interns receive clinical supervision from an American Association for Marriage and Family Therapy (AAMFT) approved supervisor.
 The MFT on staff is not an approved AAMFT supervisor.
 Please check your state's requirements.